-The academy trust considered governance at every meeting and met 5 times as a full group during the academic year.
-During 2016/17 the Trustees approved a suite of policy and procedure documents in order to comply with educational governance practices, adopted a Scheme of Delegation and conducted a skills audit.
+The academy trust considered governance at every meeting and met 3 times as a full group during the academic year.
+During 2017/18 the Trustees approved a suite of policy and procedure documents in order to comply with educational governance practices, adopted a Scheme of Delegation and conducted a skills audit.
 Most policies are reviewed on a two year cycle though some are reviewed annually (most notably Safeguarding and Admissions).
-All policies are up to date and are being reviewed either when they are due or when they need adapting in light of emerging practice.
+All policies are up to date or currently under review and are being reviewed either when they are due or when they need adapting in light of emerging practice.
 Two committees have been established (Quality and Standards, Resources and Finance) with delegated power to make decisions and hold the UTC leadership to account.